 - All parts included and ready to set up

 - Gravity fed.
 No pumps required

 - Link two or more Ivys together using your existing overflow hose

 There are many reasons why this program chose Ivy.
 The first is because of the high quality and features she offers, as listed above in the specs.
 Ivy comes with all the components needed to set up and start collecting and reusing rainwater.
 Secondly, Ivy was designed for ease of use so she can be elevated or sit right on a level solid foundation.
 Having the access port at the lowest point on the rain barrel allows you to fully drain your rain water.
 Lastly, Ivy is manufactured right here in the USA and made of 50% recycled material.
 Together these features help this program support a sustainable product that will help to conserve water and protect our local water quality.

 Where is the best place to put my rain barrel?

 - Does my Homeowner's Association (HOA) allow rain barrels?
-We recommend you check with your HOA for appropiate placement, color or design of any rain barrel before purchasing and installing.
+We recommend you check with your HOA for appropriate placement, color or design of any rain barrel before purchasing and installing.

 Do I need to put Ivy on blocks?